manuelpastorringuelet/mood/README.md

 14. Add UserButton component from Clerk

 15. Selecting journal entries

 - create `auth.ts` file in the `utils` folder to fetch a user from the database using Prisma and Clerk authentication.

 16. New Journal Entry UI

 - Create `EntryCard` & `NewEntryCard` components
 - Style the components and add them to the `Journal` page

+17. Journal Card
+- onClick event to the `EntryCard` component
+- Api `journal` route to fetch a single journal entry
+- Create `api.ts` file in the `utils` folder to fetch a journal entry from the database using Prisma